National Electrical Code: Background

 The NEC is developed by NFPA's Committee on the National Electrical Code, which consists of twenty code-making panels and a technical correlating committee.
 Work on the NEC is sponsored by the National Fire Protection Association.
 The NEC is approved as an American national standard by the American National Standards Institute (ANSI).
 It is formally identified as ANSI/NFPA 70.

-First published in 1897, the NEC is updated and published every three years, with the 2020 edition being the most current.
+First published in 1897, the NEC is updated and published every three years, with the 2023 edition being the most current.
 Most states adopt the most recent edition within a few of years of its publication.
 As with any "uniform" code, jurisdictions may regularly omit or modify some sections, or add their own requirements (sometimes based upon earlier versions of the NEC, or locally accepted practices).
 However, no court has faulted anyone for using the latest version of the NEC, even when the local code was not updated.

 In the United States, anyone, including the city issuing building permits, may face a civil liability lawsuit for negligently creating a situation that results in loss of life or property.
 Those who fail to adhere to well known best practices for safety have been held negligent.
 This liability and the desire to protect residents has motivated cities to adopt and enforce building codes that specify standards and practices for electrical systems (as well as other departments such as water and fuel-gas systems).
-This creates a system whereby a city can best avoid lawsuits by adopting a single, standard set of building code laws.
+That creates a system whereby a city can best avoid lawsuits by adopting a single standard set of building code laws.
 This has led to the NEC becoming the de facto standard set of electrical requirements.
 A licensed electrician will have spent years of apprenticeship studying and practicing the NEC requirements prior to obtaining their license.

 The Deactivation and Decommissioning (D&D) customized extension of the electrical code standard defined by National Electrical Code was developed since current engineering standards and code requirements do not adequately address the unique situations arising during D&D activities at U.S. Department of Energy (DOE) facilities.
 The additional guidance is needed to clarify the current electrical code for these situations.
 The guidance document provides guidance on how to interpret selected articles of NFPA 70, “National Electrical Code” (NEC), in particular certain articles within Article 590, “Temporary Power,” for D&D electrical activities at DOE sites.

 The NEC also contains information about the official definition of HAZLOC and the related standards given by the Occupational Safety and Health Administration and dealing with hazardous locations such as explosive atmospheres.